JaneliaSciComp/ossi-website/CONTRIBUTING.md

 ### Edit the frontmatter

-- Follow the guidance in the table below to fill out your project file's frontmatter.
-You can also refer to `/src/projects/_project-template.md` for further guidance and examples for each data field.
+- Follow the examples and guidance in `/src/projects/_project-template.md` to fill out your project file's frontmatter.
+Additional details are provided in a table below.

 - For each **required** field, you must provide a value or an error will be thrown when you try to view your project page on the local server.